-- INL worked with the Ministry of Education and Ministry of Counter Narcotics to develop an anti-drug curriculum for Afghan schools.
+- INL worked with the Government of Afghanistan to develop an anti-drug curriculum for Afghan schools.
 The curriculum has reached about 600,000 students, and approximately 1,900 teachers have been trained.

 Rule of Law:

-- With INL support, justice and corrections institutions across Afghanistan are now using an on-line case management system (CMS) that tracks criminal and civil cases from arrest through sentencing to release.
-This database, which has more than 400,000 cases registered as of 2018, helps reduce corruption and increases transparency and efficiency across a range of government ministries.
+- With INL support, justice and corrections institutions across Afghanistan are now using an online case management system (CMS) to track criminal and civil cases from arrest through sentencing to release.
+This database, which has more than 600,000 cases registered as of 2020, helps reduce corruption and increases transparency and efficiency across a range of government ministries.

-- INL partners with U.S. law schools to train the next generation of Afghan legal professionals through the establishment of the first undergraduate law degree program at the American University of Afghanistan and sponsored 121 Afghans to earn LLM or PhD degrees as of August 2018.
+- INL partners with U.S. law schools to train the next generation of Afghan legal professionals through the establishment of the undergraduate law degree program at the American University of Afghanistan and scholarships for 121 Afghans to earn LLM or PhD degrees as of July 2020.

-- INL funds legal aid offices and family guidance centers in multiple Afghan provinces educating Afghan citizens about their legal rights and providing legal and social services to women and children who have experienced gender-based violence or trafficking-in-persons.
-These offices and centers helped over 10,000 Afghans in 2018 alone.
+- INL funds legal aid clinics in multiple provinces to educate low income or otherwise marginalized Afghan citizens about their legal rights, assist them in accessing the formal justice system, and provide legal and social services to women and children who are victims of or vulnerable to gender based violence or human trafficking.
+These clinics help approximately 10,000 Afghans each year.

 - In partnership with the Department of Justice, INL builds the capacity of Afghan justice sector actors through high-level mentoring and training to investigate and prosecute complex cases involving corruption, major crimes, narcotics, money laundering, and threat finance and terrorism.

-- INL’s Corrections System Support Program (CSSP) trains around 1,200 corrections officers per year, on average, on a variety of basic and specialized topics.
-Since December 2013, GDPDC has conducted all of its own pre-employment trainings at the National Training Center in Kabul.
+- INL’s Corrections System Support Program (CSSP) trains approximately 1,200 corrections officers per year on a variety of basic and specialized topics.
+Since December 2013, OPA has conducted its own pre-employment trainings at the National Training Center in Kabul.

-- No GDPDC facilities were cited for human rights violations by the United Nations Assistance Mission in Afghanistan’s 2017 report on Afghan prisons and detention centers.
+- No OPA facilities were cited for human rights violations by the United Nations Assistance Mission in Afghanistan’s 2019 report on Afghan prisons and detention centers.